 232. Putting the address on the public record

-(1) The Registrar, on deciding in accordance with section 231 that a member's usual residential address is to be put on the public record, shall proceed as if notice of a change of registered particulars had been given —
+(1) The Registrar, on deciding in accordance with section 231 (circumstances in which Registrar may put address on the public record) that a director's usual residential address is to be put on the public record, shall proceed as if notice of a change of registered particulars had been given—

-(a) stating that address as the member's service address, and
+(a) stating that address as the director's service address, and

-(b) stating that the member's usual residential address is the same as his service address.
+(b) stating that the director's usual residential address is the same as his service address.

-(3) On receipt of the notice the LLP must —
+(3) On receipt of the notice the company must—

-(a) enter the member's usual residential address in its register of members as his service address, and
+(a) enter the director's usual residential address in its register of directors as his service address, and

-(b) state in its register of members' residential addresses that his usual residential address is the same as his service address.
+(b) state in its register of directors' residential addresses that his usual residential address is the same as his service address.

-(4) If the LLP has been notified by the member in question of a more recent address as his usual residential address, it must —
+(4) If the company has been notified by the director in question of a more recent address as his usual residential address, it must—

-(a) enter that address in its register of members as the member's service address, and
+(a) enter that address in its register of directors as the director's service address, and

 (b) give notice to the Registrar as on a change of registered particulars.

-(5) If an LLP fails to comply with subsection (3) or (4), a contravention of the Companies Regulations is committed by —
+(5) If a company fails to comply with subsection (3) or (4), a contravention of these Regulations is committed by—

 (6) A person who commits the contravention referred to in subsection (5) shall be liable to a level 2 fine.

-(7) A member whose usual residential address has been put on the public record by the Registrar under this section may not register a service address other than his usual residential address for a period of five years from the date of the Registrar's decision."
+(7) A director whose usual residential address has been put on the public record by the Registrar under this section may not register a service address other than his usual residential address for a period of five years from the date of the Registrar's decision.